 My first experience with makeup was just after my 17th birthday.
-I’d not long left school, was about to embark on my next chapter at college and had just experienced my first Saturday as a part time sales assistant at Primark!
-Even more exciting, I was finally earning my own money and much to my parent’s relief, they no longer had to fund my teenage social life!
+I’d not long left school, was about to embark on my next chapter at college and had just started my first Saturday job as a part time sales assistant at Primark!
+Adult life was looming and much to my parents relief, they were almost free of funding my teenage social life!

-To some, discovering makeup at 17 sounds about the right age to start experimenting with foundations, mascara’s and lip colours, but given I had prominent white patches around my eyes and mouth, some might say I’d left it pretty late before deciding to use makeup to disguise the patches on my face.
+To some, discovering makeup at 17 sounds about the right age to start experimenting with foundations, mascara’s and lip colours, but given I had prominent white patches around my eyes and mouth, some might say I’d left it pretty late before deciding to use makeup to disguise something that was incredibly noticeable on my face.

 Being mixed race was never going to make finding the right foundation easy, because brands didn’t really cater for those with non white skin back when I was growing up.
-To make matters worse, having an additional problem in the form of Vitiligo, meant finding the right products was going to be even more difficult for someone like me.
-Standing in front of the makeup stands in Superdrug, trying to decide which brand or even shade of foundation to try, was like being a child and only being allowed to choose one sweet in the pick a mix!
+To make matters worse, having an additional problem in the form of Vitiligo, meant there was an even lesser chance of me finding the right products that were a good match for my skin.
+Standing in front of the makeup stands in Superdrug, trying to decide which brand or even shade of foundation to try, was like being a child standing in front of a pick a mix selection.
 I had no idea where to start!
 I couldn’t even rely on the makeup artist’s trick of colour matching foundation on the back of my hand because the colour of my hand was no resemblance to the colour on my face!

 Half the time, I would end up taking a chance.
 Purchasing a foundation from Collection 2000, Maybelline or Revlon and then deciding when I got home if I’d made the right choice.
 I would sit in front of the full length mirror, plastering the thick cream like foundation onto my face like it was a moisturiser.
 There was no technique involved.
 No beauty blending sponges or makeup brushes just the good old fashioned way…. the tips of my fingers!
-If I’m totally honest, I had zero interest in makeup, which was definitely evident in how I applied.
+If I’m totally honest, I still had zero interest in makeup, which was definitely evident in how I applied.
 My priority wasn’t to look pretty or enhance my features; it was simply to disguise the one thing on my face that caused me extreme embarrassment and really affected my confidence when it came to expressing who I was.
-The enjoyment aspect of makeup was completely non-existent.
-For me, the idea of wearing makeup to feel pretty, feel my best or enjoying the idea of trying out new looks wasn’t something that crossed my mind.

 My casual approach to makeup stuck with me for a further 10 years.
-During the day, when I was going to college or shopping with my friends, my face was always covered with a lightweight foundation (extra coverage on my patches) and lipstick wise, I’d jump between subtle colours such as nudes, browns and baby pink.
-I was obsessed with the idea of looking natural and couldn’t bare the thought of my makeup looking as though it had been ‘caked’ on.
+During the day, when I was going to college or shopping with my friends, my face was always covered with a lightweight foundation (extra coverage on my patches) and lipstick wise, I’d jump between subtle colours such as nudes, browns and baby pinks.
+My general rule when it came to makeup, was to look as natural as possible, as I couldn’t bare the thought of looking as though it was ‘caked’ on my skin.
 I wasn’t really one for eye shadows and bronzers because I had no idea about blending or colours, and the most I would do for a night out was apply an extra dusting of pink blusher on my cheeks!

 My makeup habits started to change in my late twenties.
 Makeup brands were starting to diversify, finally recognising that more than one skin tone existed and a wave of beauty bloggers and influencers started taking over YouTube, sharing tutorials and step by step guides on how to create a particular look.
 Highlighting, contouring, winged eye liner and creating the all important cupid’s bow became trends that makeup enthusiasts couldn’t get enough of.
 Makeup suddenly sounded more interesting and it was then I realised that makeup wasn’t about disguising those things we often refer to as flaws, it was about enhancing your favourite features, (for me it was my killer cheekbones!) having fun and enjoying the look and feel of makeup.
 Much like I had started to with fashion.
 Slowly, I was learning that I needed to apply makeup with love instead of the ‘slapdash’ approach I had adopted from the age of 17.